-But to leverage all that IMD has to offer in an impactful way, consider joining IMD's NEXUS platform.
-NEXUS allows companies to gain more value from their engagement, including greater access to our institution’s full ecosystem of capabilities.
+To leverage all that IMD has to offer, consider joining our NEXUS Platform.
+NEXUS allows companies to gain more value from their engagement, including greater access to IMD’s full ecosystem of capabilities.
 The platform provides flexible solutions and continuous support so that members can quickly adjust to their evolving needs and priorities.